T

 +

 Yes, English is widely spoken in Zurich, especially in tourist areas, hotels, restaurants, and shops.
-While Swiss German is the local dialect, most Zurich residents, particularly younger generations and those in the service industry, are fluent in English.
-You should have no trouble navigating the city or communicating your needs without needing to speak German.
+While German is the official language, most locals, particularly in the service industry and younger generations, are comfortable communicating in English.
+You should have no trouble navigating the city and interacting with people without speaking German.

 Can you drink the tap water in Zurich?